jonase/eastwood/README.md

   which is all linters except those documented as 'disabled by default'.
 * `:exclude-linters` Linters (or [linter sub `:kind`s](#ignoring-linter-sub-kinds)) to exclude
 * `:add-linters` Linters to add.
+You can use to enable linters that are disabled by default.
 The final list of linters is the set specified by `:linters`, taking away all in `:excluded-linters`, then adding all in `:add-linters`.